diannedejesus/update_contacts/readme.md

 ## Goals and milestones
 - [partial]Make accessLink code on lists clickable to have it ![send an email] or display a printable page.
     -[completed]format and redact printable page
-    - []Send an email
+    - [completed]Send an email
+- [completed][additional Feature] mass email and letter printing

 ### Secondary Goals
 -[]test failed conditions of each section and implement a fix
     -[]create a plan for this
-- [] figure out why link in password reset email is not working
+- [partial] figure out why link in password reset email is not working {displayed link}
-- [] verify emails in verified list and posibly submit and include in count
+- [completed] verify emails in verified list and posibly submit and include in count
-- [] error handling for login page
+- [completed] error handling for login page, signup page

 ### Wishlist Feature
 - [ ][additional Feature] Submit contact changes to exchange
+- [ ][additional Feature] Select/deselect person from mass/batch mail send

-- [ ][additional Feature] Collect submit fails with reason for fail (incomplete information, missing name, etc.)
+- [*][additional Feature] Collect submit fails with reason for fail (incomplete information, missing name, etc.)
-- [ ][additional Feature] Possibly track who enters an email after-the-fact for a receipt but does not want it associated to their account.
+- [*][additional Feature] Possibly track who enters an email after-the-fact for a receipt but does not want it associated to their account.

 - [ ][additional feature] allow for adding a reason for disabling
+- [ ][additional Feature] option for showing password

 - [ ][additional Feature] Add a field for the access-link to be filled in manually if none is provided.
-- [ ][additional Feature] option for showing password
-- [ ][additional Feature] mass email and letter printing

 - [ ][Wishlist] Dashboard with visualizations
 - [ ][wishlist] integrate USPS address validity verification